-Looking For HIV Testing in Nepal?
+Looking For HIV Testing in Indonesia?
 Find HIV Center

 Since July 2016, AHF Indonesia has been collaborating with the Ministry of Health to implement HIV testing and treatment programs in West Java and Jakarta .
 The services offered include patient laboratory tests, free ART drugs and capacity building for hospital staff.
 Different advocacy meetings have been arranged with the government to revise the national and provincial community testing and early treatment strategies.